-Insurance Brokers & Agents License Defense
+Insurance Brokers & Agents License Defense in Sacramento

 Generating nearly $300 billion in annual insurance premiums, California has the largest insurance industry in the United States and the sixth largest insurance industry in the world.
 This enormous insurance market is partially generated by the nearly 1300 insurance companies and over 320,000 insurance agents and brokers who sell insurance of various types in the State of California.
 All of these companies, agents, and brokers are regulated by the California Department of Insurance, or CDI.

 The CDI is essentially the largest consumer protection organization in the state.
 Charged with enforcing California’s insurance laws, the CDI has the power to license brokers and agents, investigate consumer complaints, and prosecute insurance fraud.
 When the CDI believes that a violation of the state’s insurance laws has occurred, they can and will take action against the licensee involved.
 Ultimately, these actions may result in the suspension or revocation of the broker or agent’s license to sell insurance in the state.